10 best small bars in Sydney

 Though it may be named after the infamous English-Aussie crime boss, Love Tilly Devine isn’t the least bit dodgy or suspect – but perhaps, it is a little ~naughty~.
 An intimate, ambient wine bar located in ultra-hip Darlinghurst, Love Tilly Devine is centrally located, yet slightly hard to find in a hidden laneway.
 But once you find Tilly, you’ll immediately be reminded of European cobblestone alleys, where there’s more revellers outside than inside, cradling glasses of every type of wine under the sun.
 Indoors, the classy décor and animated chatter of other diners will immediately appeal to your eyes and ears, while the European-inspired menu will make your tastebuds tingle.
 While the menu is small, it’s all about quality over quantity - the selection is constantly changing based on whatever produce is at its absolute finest.
 But where the food menu is short and sweet, the wine list is long and luxurious, with over 300 different types to choose from.
 So if you’re looking for a cheeky little nook for a catch up with friends or a date night in a vibrant area, Love Tilly Devine is the way to go.

-Vintage, speakeasy-style bars are flamin’ hot right now, and Stitch Bar on bustling York St is one of the best there is.
+Vintage, speakeasy-style bars bring some old school glamour to the city, and Stitch Bar on bustling York St is one of the best there is.
 Your unique experience starts right away – the entrance appears to be an old-timey dressmaker’s shopfront, and this theme continues as you enter the bar and see that the walls are adorned with antique sewing machines.
 The cocktail list goes above and beyond the standard you’ve come to expect from a hip Sydney bar, all at budget-friendly prices - select your perfect bev with the assistance of the attentive, devoted staff.
 To soak it all up, the food menu consists of American diner favourites meets a tasteful hint of bougie – exhibit A, the house specialty, the Mack Ducky Dog: a duck, orange and pistachio sausage served with truffle sauce and curly fries.
 There’s a range of seating options – sit at the bar and watch the seasoned bartenders do their thing, or you can book a comfy booth for an intimate dinner.
-Whatever you decide, get there early – the secret is out and this place can fill up fast, but boy is it worth it.
+Whatever you decide, get there early – this place can fill up fast, but boy is it worth it.

 Melbourne ain’t the only Aussie city that can put on a cracking rooftop bar or two!
 Old Mate’s Place is only about a year old, but boy has she made a splash in Sydney.
 A stylish rooftop boasting brilliant views of Sydney’s skyline, excellent service and an amazing menu with something for everyone – it’s well worth the quad burn of walking up the one hundred odd steps to get to the top.
 The rooftop is indeed the perfect spot for a sunny Sunday sipping session, but the dimly lit speakeasy interior is the perfect vibe for an intimate date night or a Friday afternoon post-work gab with ya colleagues.
 Old Mate's Place is largely inspired by Japan’s famous business bars, but with a more robust food menu (Philly cheesesteaks, anyone?) and more of an emphasis on cocktails, both classic and creative.
 With the staff ensuring your experience runs as smoothly as can be, the most trouble you’ll run into is figuring out what to order from the leather-bound, deliciously thick menu.